paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 ### Equipment

-#### Alternative to the AD/DA Converter: Zoom H4N Pro Audio Recorder
+#### Alternative to the AD/DA Converter
 As a stand-in for the digital converter mentioned above, you can use an audio recorder.
-Zoom recording devices are great tools to use in data collection, and if you already have one, you can also use it for digitising.
+The **Zoom H4N Pro** recording devices are great and rugged tools to use for digitising as well as field recorders.
 The Zoom offers an audio interface (Audio I/F) which connects to a computer via USB.

 | Audio recorder | Features             |
 | :---              | :---              |